grantwinney/blog/content/posts/installing-dos-6-22-in-vmware-player/index.md

-+++
-categories = ["Retro", "Virtualization"] date = 2013-10-23T01:26:46Z
+---
+categories:
+- Retro
+- Virtualization
+date: "2013-10-23T01:26:46Z"
-description = ""
+description: ""
-draft = false
+draft: false
-image = "__GHOST_URL__/content/images/2024/09/photo-1533979640417-546cbced58b0.jpg"
-slug = "installing-dos-6-22-in-vmware-player"
+cover:
+  image: photo-1533979640417-546cbced58b0.jpg
+slug: installing-dos-6-22-in-vmware-player
-summary = "While looking for a copy of Windows 98 on MSDN to install some old software (compatibility mode under Windows 7 didn’t work), I came across Windows 3.11.
+summary: While looking for a copy of Windows 98 on MSDN to install some old software (compatibility mode under Windows 7 didn’t work), I came across Windows 3.11.
 I just had to try installing it!
+But first, DOS 6.22...
+tags:
+- Retro
+- Virtualization
-But first, DOS 6.22..." tags = ["Retro", "Virtualization"] title = "Installing DOS 6.22 in VMware Player"
+title: Installing DOS 6.22 in VMware Player

-+++
+---

 I started off looking at my MSDN account for a copy of Windows 98 to install some old software (compatibility mode under Windows 7 didn’t work), and noticed the only versions of Windows available are 7, 8 and…..
 3.11.
 Ooo, I already have Windows 8 running in a virtual machine.
 Why not fire up Win 3.11?